We investigate definitions of quality first teaching and in particular consider how it applies when teaching gifted and talented pupils

 The National Strategies suggest that the key to success with all learners is quality first teaching (QFT).
 This has been used as a mantra across the strategy in guidance, tools, resources and the numerous events the Strategies run across the country.
 It is surprisingly hard, given their raft of publications, to find positive and useful illustrations of what this universal truth is actually supposed to look like.

-QFT originates in the then DCSF’s guide to personalised learning published in 2008 which summarises its key characteristics as:
+QFT originates in the then DCSF’s guide to personalized learning published in 2008 which summarizes its key characteristics as:

 - highly focused lesson design with sharp objectives